thinktecture/relayserver/docs/deployment.md

   - Only needs to be accessible from specifically listed components.

 - IdentityServer
-  The IdentityServer provides an authentication servicer for the other components.
+  The IdentityServer provides an authentication service for the other components.

   - Needs to be accessible from outside the system.
   - Needs access to the configuration database.